scbao/pysonic/README.md

 ## Content of repository

-### Core model classes
+### Models

-The package contains three core model classes:
+The package contains four model classes:
+- `Model` defines the generic interface of a model, including mandatory attributes and methods for simulating it.
 - `BilayerSonophore` defines the underlying **biomechanical model of intramembrane cavitation**.
 - `PointNeuron` defines an abstract generic interface to **conductance-based point-neuron electrical models**.
 It is inherited by classes defining the different neuron types with specific membrane dynamics.
 - `NeuronalBilayerSonophore` defines the **full electromechanical model for any given neuron type**.
 To do so, it inherits from `BilayerSonophore` and receives a specific `PointNeuron` object at initialization.

-All three classes contain a `simulate` method to simulate the underlying model's behavior for a given set of stimulation and physiological parameters.
+All model classes contain a `simulate` method to simulate the underlying model's behavior for a given set of stimulation and physiological parameters.
 The `NeuronalBilayerSonophore.simulate` method contains an additional `method` argument defining whether to perform a detailed (`full`), coarse-grained (`sonic`) or hybrid (`hybrid`) integration of the differential system.

 ### Simulators